 Chris Mitchell, Diamantina National Park

-Chris Mitchell is Ranger-in-Charge at Diamantina National Park.
+Chris Mitchell is currently a Natural Resource Ranger based in Longreach but for many years he was Ranger-in-Charge at Diamantina National Park.
 After completing a Rural Science degree, he worked as a cotton consultant in Emerald, then did a stint of contract mustering around Longreach.
 A meeting with QPWS ranger, Tim Pulsford, who at the time was establishing an office in Longreach, prompted Chris to try a different life path.
 He successfully applied for a position as a Wildlife Ranger in the Central West … and the rest is history.

 How long have you worked in national parks?